-Movement of people to and from Schengen Area and the UK -> Allowed -> Find out more.
+Movement of people to and from Schengen Area and the UK -> Allowed -> People travelling from Bulgaria and Romania are required to self isolate for 14 days upon entering Italy.
+Find out more.

 Movement of people (extra Schengen) -> Limited -> Arrival allowed (with 14 days self-isolation) from: DZ (Algeria), AU (Australia), CA (Canada), GE (Georgia), JP (Japan), MA (Morocco), NZ (New Zealand), RW (Rwanda), KR (Republic of Korea), TH (Thailandia), TN (Tunisia), UY (Uruguay).

 For non-leisure travels and other exceptions please visit this page.